-(e) Advance received from the Government
+(d) Advance received from the Government

 In April 2012, the Company and the Government entered into the Bypass Project Memorandum.
-According to the Bypass Project Memorandum the Government is interested and aims to purchase from the Group approximately 701,281 square meters of land plots with attached constructions which would be freed up as a result of the removal of railway infrastructure from Tbilisi city center and construction of a new bypass railway route for the purposes of further development of the land plots.
-The Government agreed to pay to the Group CHF 138 million equivalents in national currency through the reduction in the amount of dividends payable to the Government.
+According to the Bypass Project Memorandum the Government is interested and aims to purchase from the Group approximately 701,281 square meter land plots with attached constructions which will be freed up as a result of the removal of railway infrastructure from Tbilisi city center and construction of a new bypass railway route for the purposes of further development of the land plots.
+The Government agrees to pay to the Group CHF 138 million equivalents in national currency through the reduction in the amount of dividends payable to the Government.

 In 2012, the Company declared dividends of GEL 231,592 thousand (CHF 138 million).
 Subsequently, the Company agreed with the Government that the declared dividend amount would represent a consideration due from the Government for the future sale of the land plots in accordance with the Bypass Project Memorandum.
 As a result, the dividend payable was classified as an advance received from the Government for the sale of land.
-As of the date these consolidated financial statements were authorized for issue there is no decision by the Government about these advances and no indication from the Government that this amount is due on demand.

-18. Capital management
+20. Capital management